 GCSE Religious Studies is assessed only by exam - there is no coursework.

 Exams are taken at the end of Year 11.
-There are TWO RS exams 1 hour 45 minutes long each.
+There are TWO RS exams- 1 hour 45 minutes long each.

 Exams have four questions each made of five-parts: multiple choice (1 mark); two examples (2 marks); two developed reasons answer (4 marks); two developed reasons answer including a reference to religious teachings (5 marks); and an essay (12 marks).
-Each exam is worth 96 marks plus three marks for spelling, punctuation, grammar and specialist terminology.

-Paper 1 (50%) Christianity and Islam

-Paper 2 (50%) Thematic Studies
+Paper 1 (50%) Christianity and Islam Paper 2 (50%) Thematic Studies